 If you or a loved one have suffered a serious injury and suspect another party’s negligence may be to blame, please contact the CEO Lawyer Personal Injury Law Firm for a free consultation.
 There is no obligation, and if you want to move forward with our help, we won’t charge you anything until we win or settle your case.

 Attorney Ali Awad founded the CEO Lawyer Personal Injury Law Firm only a few short years ago and has since turned it into one of the fastest-growing law firms in the country.
-He and his team have more than twenty years of combined experience and have recovered millions of dollars for injured clients and their families with a 99.5 percent success rate.
+He and his team have more than fifty years of combined experience and have recovered millions of dollars for injured clients and their families.

 When Mr. Awad isn’t busy working on a case in the boardroom or the courtroom, you can find him on social media delivering no-nonsense legal advice to more than a million followers.